nauam/Courses/docs/administration/configuration/plugins/installing.md

 Installation of plugins is simple:

-Put the plugin file, such as `plugin.jar` or `some-plugin.zip`, into the QW Control server's libext dir:
+Put the plugin file, such as `plugin.jar` or `some-plugin.zip`, into the Rundeck server's libext dir:

     cp some-plugin.zip $RDECK_BASE/libext